Bebo Norman: "Britney" and other projects

 Bebo's single called "Britney" is written to Britney Spears, and is featured on Norman's ninth studio self-titled album.
 From 2007–08 Bebo appeared with several notable Christian artists on tour as they presented Andrew Peterson's "Behold the Lamb" concerts during the Christmas season.

 Bebo Norman's album, Ocean, released on September 28, 2010, is a personal album, according to Norman, that covers the discovery of his true identity and the battle between fear and faith.
 The singer/songwriter told CBN.com that he hopes Ocean causes listeners to "look internally… at where they draw their own identity from.
 It's worth wrestling with who we are, where we draw our value from, and where we draw our life from and .... refocusing on the source of whatever season of life we are in rather than focusing on the season itself."

 Retirement

 On April 3, 2013, Bebo Norman announced his impending retirement from music, effective at the end of 2013.
 On the August 14, 2017, The Pivot podcast, hosted by Andrew Osenga, Norman explained that he had spent time as a stay-at-home dad, started a home renovation business and later supply company, and studied to become a physician assistant.
 His music had been written out of a place of conflict, desperation and loneliness, which were very prevalent feelings in his 20s.
 After marrying in 2003, his priorities shifted, and he eventually mapped out an exit strategy from the life of a touring musician.
 Norman successfully completed physician assistant school and is board certified with the National Commission on Certification of Physician Assistants.
-He joined Heritage Medical Associates as a PA-C in January of 2021.
+He joined Heritage Medical Associates as a PA-C in January 2021.